YarinOz/PLRU/README.md

 1. run nx_tree.py
 2. input line sequence from {A,B,C,D,D,E,H,G,X,Y,Z} in the format "line1 line2 ..."
 3. PLRU_DT.png contain the current tree state.
 * run ./abuse.sh to run an abuse with 0.25 hit ratio.
+** abuse sequense used in abuse.sh is from ShowTime [purnal et. al.]